ZukunFCS/fcs-doc-advanced/doc/experiments/002_pipeline_comparison.md

 (Still the most effective way to improve the animation quality of a particular video is to add more profiles from within the video itself.) -->

-### Scenario Detail
+### Experiment scenarios
-We show the results of processing by different pipelines on 4 scenarios.
+To demonstrate the strength of different pipelines, we prepare 4 scenarios that reassemble potential ways to create profiles using FCS.

-1. Only ROM 50 \
+1. Baseline Only \
-    Process videos using only the 50 ROM profiles picked up from ROM video.
+    Process videos using only the 50 baseline ROM profiles. \
+    This scenario recreates the standard procedure of creating facial animation with minimal effort.

-2. ROM 50 + Video Profile 10 \
+2. Baseline + Video Profile 10 \
-    Process videos using the 50 ROM profiles and the 10 profiles picked up from within the video.
+    Process videos using the 50 ROM profiles and the 10 profiles picked up from within the video.  \
+    This scenario shows how the animation quality tends to improve by adding more profiles from the video.

-3. Only Video Profile 10 \
+3. Video Profile 10 Only \
-    Process videos using only the 10 profiles picked up from within the video.
+    Process videos using only the 10 profiles picked up from within the video. \
+    This scenario shows the performance of the pipelines if you skip creating the baseline ROM profiles.

 4. Another Actor \
-    Process videos of another actor using only the 50 ROM profiles.
+    Process videos of another actor using only the 50 ROM profiles. \

-If you add a number of profiles from within the video, "Rich" will produce ideal animation results. \
-However, when there are not enough profiles from within the video, "Rich" tends to produce less-than-ideal animation results.
-In this case, "Robust" and "RP" will produce better results. \
-When there are a small number of profiles, "Robust" is the best option.
-As the number of profiles increases, "Rich" and "RP"" become more effective.
-"Rich" is preferable when there are a number sufficient of profiles, although "RP" is often superior when there are positional changes between the camera and actors.\
-Also, when processing the videos of another actor, you can make the animation result less likely to break down by selecting "Robust".
+    This is **not** a supported use-case but we still provide a reference in case you are curious.

 ### Gallery
 <details>
-  <summary >Only ROM 50</summary>
+  <summary >Baseline Only</summary>

   | Performance Video | Rich | Robust | RP |
 | --------- | --------- | --------- | --------- |